2019 Meeting of the NC Chapter of the American Fisheries Society

 Judges will be scoring all presentations for awards in both the professional and student categories.

-Meeting early registration is $75 for professionals who are NCAFS members, $50 for students & retirees, $100 for non-chapter-members.
-Workshop registration is $15 for NCAFS members, $20 for non-members.
+Meeting registration is now $85 for professionals who are NCAFS members, $60 for students & retirees, $110 for non-chapter-members.
+Workshop registration is $25 for NCAFS members, $30 for non-members.
 Please note the following reminders:

 - You may join or renew your NCAFS membership as part of registration.
 If you would like to pay your dues separately, visit our online membership form here.
 Both allow either electronic or mail-in submission & payment.

-- Deadline for early registration fees ends February 8, 2019.
-A late fee of $10 will be added to all registration costs after this date.
+- Deadline for early registration fees ended February 8, 2019.
+A late fee of $10 has been added to all registration costs after this date.